mthorley/k8s-gitops/setup/zigbee2mqtt/README.md

 # Device Pairing

 Ensure the device joining is enabled in the ui by clicking the "Permit Join (All)" button.
-This will allow any device to join within 255 seconds where it will disable.
+This will allow any device to join within 255 seconds after which it will disable.

 [Zigbee2Mqtt UI](./device_ui.png)